- The Enterprise

 - The Recorder

-A survey released Monday by health advocacy groups shows that the federal Affordable Care Act enjoys a high level of support in Maryland, even as many residents report knowing little about the law sometimes called Obamacare.
+A survey released by health advocacy groups shows the federal Affordable Care Act enjoys a high level of support in Maryland, even as many residents report knowing little about the law sometimes called Obamacare.

 According to the poll, paid for by the Horizon Foundation Health Care for All!
 Coalition, 59 percent of Marylanders support the health care reform law, which mandates that most Americans acquire health insurance and makes some insurance practices illegal, like lifetime limits and denying coverage for a pre-existing condition.